 Now, a return date is anyone’s guess.
-While the University administration may choose to open campus for the spring semester or the next academic year, it may also may reverse its decision as it did this past fall.
+While the University administration may choose to open campus for the spring semester or the next academic year, it may also reverse its decision, as it did this past fall.
 The dangers may be too high.

 Yet the University administration will also reckon with institutional and financial realities.
 Despite Princeton’s enormous endowment, the administration will undoubtedly feel mounting pressures to welcome students back.
 Given that the pandemic will not end in the near future, such pressures might ultimately determine that this welcome will be sooner rather than later.